hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

 - [Contextual Inquiry](Contextual-Inquiry.md)
 - [Building a Business Case and Calculating Return on Investment](Business-cases.md)

+  Activities are described in the [Activities folder](About-Activities-Folder.md).

 ### Quality Attributes
 - Quality in Use Attributes: Freedom from Risk
 - Product Quality Attributes: User goals, Appropriateness

-- [Mapping Heuristics to Quality Attributes](tbd) tbd need to add this file in its own directory
+Mapping Heuristics to Quality Attributes is explained in the[Quality Attributes Folder](About-Quality-Attributes-Folder.md)

 </details>